Andrew W.K.: 2000–2003: Solo breakthrough, I Get Wet and The Wolf

 I Get Wet earned positive press from publications such as NME and Kerrang! and featured two UK hit singles, "Party Hard" and "She Is Beautiful", also rising to the top spot on Billboard's Top Heatseekers albums chart.
 At the same time, W.K. also developed a reputation for his highly energetic live shows.
 Andrew W.K. joined Ozzy Osbourne's Ozzfest that summer, and a number of I Get Wet's tracks, such as "Party Hard", "It's Time to Party", and "Fun Night" were licensed for use in various video games, films, TV series, and commercials.
 In 2002, W.K., Gibson Goodness and Alec Rominger re-recorded his song "We Want Fun" from AWKGOJ for the soundtrack of Jackass: The Movie; an accompanying music video was also produced, filmed and directed by Jeff Tremaine with additional camera work by Spike Jonze.
 By September 2018, the album had sold 267,000 copies in the US.

 In late 2003, W.K. released his second studio album The Wolf.
 In contrast to I Get Wet, which was recorded by W.K. with his live band, The Wolf featured W.K. playing all instruments, with heavy use of overdubbing of these instrument sections in production.
 The album spawned the singles "Tear It Up" and "Never Let Down" in the United States, while the song "Long Live the Party" was a minor hit in Japan.
 The single "Tear It Up" was included as menu music in the video-game Nascar Thunder TM 2004.
 Despite earning Andrew W.K.'s highest chart position ever at #61 on the Billboard 200, it fell off after only a week, and three months after its release the album had only sold 36,098 copies.

 On tour for The Wolf, W.K. was injured on stage and broke his foot.
 After the concert, he signed autographs from the ambulance.
 Not wanting to let his fans down, he performed the remainder of the tour in a wheelchair.

 2004–2008: Close Calls with Brick Walls

-Though Close Calls with Brick Walls failed to see wide release in 2006, W.K. continued to be active, releasing a live concert DVD entitled Who Knows? in February that year and presenting five screenings of the film in New York and Hollywood.
+Though Close Calls with Brick Walls failed to see wide release in 2006, W.K. continued to be active; he released a live concert DVD entitled Who Knows? in February of that year and presenting five screenings of the film in New York and Hollywood.
 In March 2006, during an episode of Sex Pistols guitarist Steve Jones' radio show Jonesy's Jukebox, W.K. debuted a new song entitled "I'm a Vagabond".
 On November 26, 2008, under Universal Music Group, he released his fourth studio album, The Japan Covers, which consists of cover versions of J-pop songs, as well as a compilation entitled The Very Best So Far.